FPriv/factom-harmony-connect-python-sdk/README.md

 ![architecture](documentation/pictures/sample-app-2.jpg?raw=true)

-**Simulating screen:** Then the system will take some time to generate all responses by calling the Harmony Connect API through the JavaScript Connect SDK in Node JS backend.
+**Simulating screen:** Then the system will take some time to generate all responses by calling the Harmony Connect API through the Python Connect SDK in Python backend.

 ![architecture](documentation/pictures/sample-app-3.jpg?raw=true)